Marine Alliance for Science and Technology for Scotland

 Story Map and Policy Brief

 The WG developed an interactive and accessible online tool in the form of a Story Map, to visualize conducted research and gaps, provide evidence and identify main climate change drivers.
 The tool is intended for a variety of stakeholders, including members of the public and policymakers.
-The Group started work in July 2024, held a hybrid Workshop in Edinburgh and presented a first draft at the MASTS ASM 2024.
-The Map was finalised and published in March 2025, accompanied by a Policy Brief.
+The group met for an in-person Workshop in Edinburgh in Summer 2024, presented a first draft of the map at the MASTS ASM 2024 and finalised and published it in March 2025, accompanied by a Policy Brief.
 A short video overview can be found here.
-Please click on the images below to explore the Map and Brief.

 Lead PI: Neil Banas (Strathclyde University)

-WG Members: Colin Bull (Stirling University & Atlantic Salmon Trust), Emma Tyldesley (Strathclyde University), Jason Matthiopoulos (Glasgow University), Kate Searle (UK Centre for Ecology and Hydrology), Laura Hobbs (SAMS, UHI), Øystein Varpe (Bergen University, Norway) and Ruedi Nager (Glasgow University).
+WG Members: Colin Bull (Stirling University & Atlantic Salmon Trust), Emma Tyldesley (Strathclyde University), Jason Matthiopoulos (Glasgow University), Kate Searle (UK Centre for Ecology and Hydrology), Laura Hobbs (SAMS, UHI), Øystein Varpe (Bergen University, Norway), Ruedi Nager (Glasgow University) and Jonathan Houghton (Queen’s University Belfast).

 Key Objectives

-• Organisation of a cycle of focused “data residencies” and wider community meetings to facilitate broad, multidisciplinary discussions (biologists, marine modellers, mathematicians and computer scientists) in order to develop roadmaps and proposal-writing teams for new technical approaches.
+• Organisation of “data residencies” and wider community meetings to facilitate broad, multidisciplinary discussions to develop roadmaps and proposal-writing teams for new technical approaches.

-• Data synthesis in small groups that aims to learn something new about mobile predators (seabirds in winter, wild salmon) from their mismatch with the energyscape, in order to clarify what aspects of their biology we actually need new models for.
+• Data synthesis that aims to learn something new about mobile predators (seabirds in winter, wild salmon) from their mismatch with the energyscape, in order to clarify what aspects of their biology we actually need new models for.

-Lead PI: Bee Berx (Scottish Government), Colin Moffat (RGU)
+Lead PIs: Bee Berx (Scottish Government), Colin Moffat (RGU), John Baxter.

-WG Members: Collin Moffat (Robert Gordon University), David Paterson (University of St Andrews), Jennifer Hindson (Scottish Government), Joanne Porter (Heriot-Watt University), Kate Wright (Heriot-Watt University), Laura Steel (NatureScot), Marco Fusi (University of Newcastle), Mike Burrows (SAMS), Pablo Leon Diaz (Scottish Government), Sandy Downie (SEPA), Silvia Malagoli (Strathclyde University) and Sofie Voerman (JNCC).
+WG Members: David Paterson (University of St Andrews), Jennifer Hindson (Scottish Government), Joanne Porter (Heriot-Watt University), Kate Wright (Heriot-Watt University), Laura Steel (NatureScot), Marco Fusi (University of Newcastle), Mike Burrows (SAMS), Pablo Leon Diaz (Scottish Government), Sandy Downie (SEPA), Silvia Malagoli (Strathclyde University) and Sofie Voerman (JNCC).

 Key Objectives